FranckyC/franckcornu.github.io/content/english/post/copilot-studio-and-metata.md

 {{< image src="images/post/copilot-studio-metadata/ironman_metadata2_questions.png" caption="" alt="alter-text" position="center" class="img-fluid" title="Copilot question - Test 2"  webp="false" >}}

 It seems creating a new page using **the same title** but only including the metadata **as text** gives the correct output.
-With this (ugly) technique, we force, in a way, the semantic index to generate a separate embedding with this data and create a similarity with the original page through the "title" property (which must have a high importance in the process).
+With this (ugly) technique, I force, in a way, the semantic index to generate a separate embedding with this data and create a similarity with the original page through the "title" property (which must have a high importance in the process).
 This way this page comes high in the results and can be used for answers.
 Despite this approach seems to work, that is definitely not a long term satisfying option...

 Here is a summary of strategies I tested and the Copilot outcomes: